My Journey to Workplace Wellbeing

 The Wellness Movement

 It wasn’t until 2006 that I stumbled across the more niche wellness movement that was starting to emerge.
-It started by attending a seminar on nutrition which challenged the very core of my belief system about food and led me to become a student of nutrition.
-To say that I was inspired by the personal stories that I read about is a massive understatement, but with awareness came action.
-I knew that I needed to clean up my diet to enable my body to be in the best condition to support my mind, so I looked into the mirror of truth and decided to upgrade my food choices.
+It all started by attending a talk on nutrition, an event I very nearly didn’t attend, but that talk challenged the very core of my belief system about food and led me to become a student of nutrition.
+To say that I was inspired by the personal stories that I read about is an understatement, but with awareness came action.
+I knew that I needed to clean up my diet to enable my body to be in the best condition to support my mind and my work, so I looked into the mirror of truth and decided to upgrade my food choices.
 I stop eating animal products and ultra-processed foods and starting eating a plant-based diet.
 This transition was not easy, and my body initially reacted very badly.
 I was in bed for a whole week with the worst flu ever!
 But following the storm, came the calm and then a huge surge of energy and clarity of mind that I had never before experienced.
-14 years later, the ROI of that single decision has been pretty good.
+14 years later, the ROI of that single decision has been exceptional.